ONLYOFFICE/office-js-api/Word/ApiDateForm/Methods/GetTime.md

 # GetTime

-Gets date time from current form.
+Returns the timestamp of the current form.

 ## Syntax